Pwllheli railway station: Services

+All services are operated by Transport for Wales.
+Trains run between Pwllheli and Machynlleth roughly every two hours on weekdays (Mon-Sat), with 5 trains in each direction on Sundays.
+From 1 September to 1 December 2023 engineering work took place to finish restoration of the Barmouth Viaduct.

 In November 2013, services from the station were suspended due to structural problems with the 1867 Grade II-listed wooden viaduct at Pont Briwet near Llandecwyn.
 Network Rail had intended to build the new bridge alongside the current one whilst keeping the latter open, but work to drive steel piles into the riverbed to support the new viaduct caused the old one to shift and made it unsafe.
 As a result, the train service north of Harlech had to be temporarily withdrawn whilst construction work continued and did not resume until the new bridge was ready.
 Meanwhile, a replacement bus service ran over the 22 mile (35 km) section to Harlech.
 The line eventually reopened on 1 September 2014 when construction work on the rail portion of the new bridge was completed.